 So let’s put this into perspective…

-If you're taking Levothyroxine or Synthroid (T4 only medication) and your body is turning it into the anti thyroid metabolite which can blunt thyroid function it's possible for these medications to lead to weight GAIN instead of weight LOSS.
+If you’re taking levothyroxine or Synthroid (T4 only medication) and your body is turning it into the antithyroid metabolite which can blunt thyroid function (5) it’s possible for these medications to lead to weight GAIN instead of weight LOSS.

-This isn't to say that it will have this effect in every person, because that's certainly not the case.
+This isn’t to say that it will have this effect on every person, because that’s certainly not the case.